taufique71/cuda-training-series/NOTES.md

 # Fundamental CUDA Optimization
 ## Expose a lot of parallelism
 - Launch configuration (lots of threads for latency hiding)
 ## Make efficient use of memory subsystem
-    - Global memory throughput (use memory throughput)
+- Global memory throughput (try to achieve coalesced memory access)
-    - Shared memory access
+- Shared memory access (allocate shared mem in such a way so that each thread in the warp access from different bank)

 # Atomics, Reductions, Warp Shuffle

 # Managed Memory

 # CUDA Concurrency